Local Regulations

 Inspection Process

-- Initial Assessment: Conduct a thorough inspection of the property to identify hazards and contaminants.
+- Initial Assessment: Conduct a thorough assessment of the property to identify hazards and determine the extent of cleanup required.